SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 `https://sod.superoffice.com/login/Cust12345/oauth/authorize?response_type=id_token token&client_id=YOUR-APP-ID&redirect_uri=YOUR-REDIRECT-URL&scope=openid&state=12345&nonce=7362CAEA-9CA5-4B43-9BA3-34D7C303EBA7`

-This will ensure the web panel application provides the user with seamless SSO experience.
+This will ensure the web panel application provides the user with a seamless SSO experience.

 **Normal users** are every-day users employed by the company that license SuperOffice, and use it to help accomplish their daily goals. **System users** are special accounts that have unlimited access to SuperOffice data, and are used to perform routine tasks that are not owned by normal users.
 System accounts used through web services **do not** support impersonation contexts, so they cannot do work on behalf of a normal user.